swooosh1/swooosh1/README.md

 - 👋 Hi, I’m @swooosh1
 - 👀 I’m interested in IT, Electronics and Music!
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java and PEGAsystems
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me shorturl.at/chMW3

 <!---
 swooosh1/swooosh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.